anolilab/unplugin-favicons/.github/CONTRIBUTING.md

 ### What should I know before making PRs for core changes?

-If you want to contribute to the core source code, the best way to get a feal for how the internals work, is to read over the jest tests that are in the same `src/lib` folder.
+If you want to contribute to the core source code, the best get a feal for how the internals work, is to read over the jest tests that are in the same `src/lib` folder.
 Many of the internals are also exposed via named exports, so you can play around with individual components if you feel it would be helpful.

-It's also helpful to be familiar with regex and parsers, as well as some idea of what's available when keeping the code platform-agnostic.
+It’s also helpful to be familiar with regex and parsers, as well as idea of what’s available when keeping the code platform-agnostic.